-Used motor oil, oil filters, contaminated oil, car batteries and antifreeze will be accepted.
+Used motor oil, oil filters, contaminated oil, car batteries, scrap metal and antifreeze will be accepted.

 The event is free to City of San Diego residents only.
 Proof of residency is required.

 While this is an automotive products recycling event, the City will accept household batteries and fluorescent light bulbs at this event.
 The following items will not be accepted: Paint, household chemicals/cleaners, gasoline, propane tanks or e-waste.
 Visit the City’s website to schedule an appointment to dispose of these items;

 No commercial or business waste will be accepted.
 Visit the CalRecycle website for information on retailers throughout San Diego county that accept used oil, oil filters and vehicle batteries.
 Maximum limit is 10 gallons or 100 pounds.

 SDCCU Stadium is located at 9449 Friars Road (southwest parking lot) in San Diego.